+7.5.2.1 Flowchart

-7.5.2.1 Flowchart The following shows how an interrupt is handled.
+The following shows how an interrupt is handled.

 In the following descriptions, indicates hardware handling. indicates software handling.

-See Processing Details Set the relevant NVIC registers for detecting interrupts.
-Set the clock generator as well if each interrupt source is used to clear a standby mode. oCommon setting Settings for detection NVIC registers oSetting to clear standby mode "7.5.2.2 Preparation" Execute an appropriate setting to send the interrupt signal depending on the interrupt type oSetting for interrupt from external pin Settings for sending interrupt Port signal oSetting for interrupt from peripheral function Peripheral function (See the chapter of each peripheral function for details.)
+Processing Details See Set the relevant NVIC registers for detecting interrupts.
+Set the clock generator as well if each interrupt source is used to clear a standby mode. oCommon setting Settings for detection NVIC registers oSetting to clear standby mode "7.5.2.2 Preparation" Execute an appropriate setting to send the interrupt signal depending on the interrupt type. oSetting for interrupt from external pin Settings for sending interrupt Port signal oSetting for interrupt from peripheral function Peripheral function (See the chapter of each peripheral function for details.)

 Interrupt generation An interrupt request is generated.

-Not clearing standby mode Clearing standby mode "7.5.2.3 Detection by Interrupt lines used for clearing a standby mode are connected to the CPU Clock Generator" via the clock generator.
-CG detects interrupt (clearing standby mode) The CPU detects the interrupt.
-"7.5.2.4 Detection by CPU detects interrupt CPU" If multiple interrupt requests occur simultaneously, the interrupt request with the highest priority is detected according to the priority order.
-The CPU handles the interrupt.
-"7.5.2.5 CPU pro-CPU handles interrupt cessing" The CPU pushes register contents to the stack before entering the ISR.
+Interrupt lines used for clearing a standby mode are connected to the CPU via the clock generator.

+"7.5.2.3 Detection by Clock Generator"

+The CPU detects the interrupt.

+If multiple interrupt requests occur simultaneously, the interrupt request with the highest priority is detected according to the priority order.

+"7.5.2.4 Detection by CPU"